PhytDotFun/phyt.fun/CODE_OF_CONDUCT.md

 Examples of behavior that upholds these beliefs include:

-- Prioitzing value and meaning over money
+- Prioritizing value and meaning over money
 - Giving and gracefully accepting constructive feedback
-- Accepting responsibility and comitting to being better
+- Accepting responsibility and committing to being better
 - Focusing on what is best not just for us as individuals, but for the overall community

 Examples of unacceptable behavior include: